-The project builds on our expertise as a supplier of quality bauxite from the area, first discovered by Rio Tinto more than 60 years ago.
+The project builds on our expertise as a supplier of quality bauxite from the area, which Rio Tinto first discovered more than 60 years ago.

 The third P is about people.

 I have been lucky enough to visit many sites and meet many of our great teams around the world since becoming chief executive.